cognitedata/reveal/documentation/docs/migration-guide.md

 - `@cognite/3d-viewer` supports local caching to reduce the time to load previously opened 3D models.
 Currently, this is not supported by `@cognite/reveal`, but the need for such functionality is reduced by adding streaming capabilities.
 - In `@cognite/3d-viewer` `Cognite3DViewer.addModel(...)` will always return a `Cognite3DModel`.
 In `@cognite/reveal` this function might also return a `CognitePointCloudModel`.
 To explicitly add a CAD model or point cloud model use `Cognite3DViewer.addCadModel(...)` or `Cognite3DViewer.addPointCloudModel(...)`
 - `Cognite3DViewer.loadCameraFromModel(...)`] has been added for loading camera settings from CDF when available.
-- The `onComplete`-callback when loading models using `Cognite3DViewer.addModel`, `Cognite3DViewer.addCadModel` or `Cognite3DViewer.addPointCloudModel` is not supported since models are streamed on demand, and will never complete.
+- Due to the way `@cognite/reveal` streams data, the `OnProgressData` is no longer exported, and the `addModel` function no longer accepts an `onProgress` parameter.
+Because of this the `onComplete` option in `Cognite3DViewer.addModel` has been deprecated.
 To monitor loading activity, use the `onLoading`-callback provided as an option when constructing `Cognite3DViewer`.
+- `Cognite3DViewer.getCamera()` can now be used to access the `THREE.Camera` of the viewer.
+Note that this camera shouldn't be modified.
+- `Cognite3DViewer.addModel` no longer supports options `localPath`, `orthographicCamera` and `onComplete`.
+Point clouds currently don't support `geometryFilter`.
 - Textures are not supported by `@cognite/reveal`.
 Models can be loaded, but textures are not applied to the geometry.

 ## Preparing models